Mahler: Symphony No. 9. New Philharmonia Orchestra, Otto Klemperer

 Originally published on Amazon.com, 14 November 2011

 The 1960s was a great decade for Mahler’s 9th symphony, as far as recordings went.
 First came Walter’s 1961 stereo remake for Columbia (he had made the premiere recording, a live concert in 1938 with the Vienna Philharmonic): an “old man’s” version perhaps (Walter would pass away a year later), underplaying Mahler’s shifts of tempo and keeping everything at a steady allegro moderato, but an old man still full of punch.
 Then, in 1964, came a passionate version by Barbirolli with the Berlin Philharmonic, and a coarse but even more passionate one (and one that remained neglected) by Kirill Kondrashin on Melodiya.
-Bernstein‘s first go was recorded in December 1965 (but first released only at the end of 1967) and a fine version from Czechoslovakia came a year later, conducted by Karel Ancerl.
-1967 saw the publication of the recordings of Klemperer and Solti (his first version, with the London Symphony Orchestra).
-Kubelik’s DG recording was also made that same year, but it is the one I’ve never heard; it has generally been considered understated.
+Bernstein‘s first go was recorded in December 1965 (but first released only at the end of 1967) and a fine version from Czechoslovakia came a year later, conducted by Karel Ancerl (it was first published in the USA in 1967 by the label Crossroads).
+1967 also saw the publication of the recordings of Klemperer, Kubelik and Solti (his first version, with the London Symphony Orchestra).
 Finally the 1960s were closed by Haitink, with the Concertgebouw, and Abravanel with the Utah Symphony on Vanguard, both in 1969.
 The needs of the market were apparently satisfied for the next decade (or the labels thought so): the only versions of significance to be published in the 1970s were Giulini’s DG recording in Chicago (1976), then Levine’s with the Philadelphia Orchestra for RCA in 1979.